Prism adaptation: Prism adaptation therapy

 Prism adaptation can be used to rehabilitate the visuo-spatial deficits of neurological disorders such as unilateral neglect.
-It has become clear that with respect to being used as a long-term rehabilitative tool, prism adaptation is only effective when it is repeated over many sessions and with sufficiently strong prism goggles (Newport and Schenk, 2012).
+It has become clear that with respect to being used as a long-term rehabilitative tool, prism adaptation is only effective when it is repeated over many sessions and with sufficiently strong prism goggles.
 Typically, unilateral neglect patients unconsciously ignore the left spatial hemifield due to right parietal or right hemisphere brain damage attributed to stroke, traumatic brain injury or other disorders.
 These patients are unaware that they exhibit deficits of perception, attention, mental imagery, and movements within the neglected hemifield.
 Since these patients are unaware of their attentional deficits, they cannot voluntarily orient their attention toward the neglected side of space unlike patients with hemianopsia.
 Unilateral neglect therefore induces various functionally debilitating effects on everyday life.

 Prism adaptation has been introduced as a form of rehabilitation therapy for patients with unilateral neglect.
 The main issue faced by unilateral neglect patients is that their frame of visual attention is not only pathologically smaller but also biased towards the right visual hemifield.
 This in turn results in the complete negligence of the left visual hemifield.
 With the use of prism adaptation, their visual-attention frame is realigned so that some of the neglected left visual field comes into attentional focus.
 The use of right-deviating prisms shifts the patient's entire visual field to the right and realigns the left visual field into attentional focus.
 This spatial realignment has proven to persist long after prism exposure and ameliorate unilateral neglect symptoms by allowing the patient to be aware of the previously neglected side of space.
-A proposed mechanism behind such improvements involves increased ocular movements towards the neglected side after prism adaptation (Serino et al. 2006 and Shiraishi et al. 2010).
-Prism exposure promotes the resetting of the ocular-motor system in the brain and results in improved higher order visual spatial representations that allow for the sustained improvement of unilateral neglect symptoms (Serino et al., 2006).
+A proposed mechanism behind such improvements involves increased ocular movements towards the neglected side after prism adaptation.
+Prism exposure promotes the resetting of the ocular-motor system in the brain and results in improved higher order visual spatial representations that allow for the sustained improvement of unilateral neglect symptoms.